iturdikulov/notes/research/Stolyarov-Programming_volume_1_0_introduction.md

 <!--SR:!2024-02-28,10,227-->

-Unlike C, C++ and functional programming languages, in [[Pascal]] there mostly no side effects.
+Unlike C, C++ and functional programming languages, in [[Pascal]] there mostly no side effects (questionable).

+Why you should not write code like this?
 ```c
 while((dest++ = * src++));
 ```
-Why you should not write code like this?
+&#10;
 To avoid side effects and make this less cryptic.
 Yes in C you can't avoid side effects anyway, but in other languages you can.